 • Green onions – White and green parts; sliced.

-How to make Hawaiian Teriyaki Chicken
+How to make Hawaiian chicken marinade

 1. Tenderize the chicken thighs with your favorite meat tenderizer.
 Be sure to get both sides.